Washington Post: Trump employees moved boxes day before DOJ went to Mar-a-Lago | KRDO

 Investigators have evidence, the newspaper reported, that the former president kept classified documents in a visible place in his office and had shown them to others.
 He also allegedly conducted “a ‘dress rehearsal’ for moving sensitive papers” along with his team before they were subpoenaed in May 2022, according to the report.

-CNN previously reported that following the May 2022 subpoena – which former president wanted to fight – federal prosecutors had a June meeting at Mar-a-Lago during which they were shown documents that had been held in a basement room.
-At the meeting, Trump lawyers turned over an envelope with 28 classified documents, according to a CNN breakdown.
+CNN previously reported that following the May 2022 subpoena – which the former president wanted to fight – federal prosecutors had a June meeting at Mar-a-Lago during which they were returned documents that had been found in a basement room.
+At the meeting, Trump lawyers turned over an envelope with 38 classified documents, according to court filings.

 The June meeting was later followed by a court-approved search of the property by the FBI in August, in part because investigators developed evidence that classified documents potentially remained at the residence, a source previously told CNN.

-Note: CORRECTION: This story has been updated to correctly reflect the number of classified documents Trump lawyers turned over at a June meeting at Mar-a-Lago.